stfc/pearl-docs/content/02-03_software.rst

 Location of binaries
 ********************

 The location of the actual binaries differs depending on what machine you are logged into.
 This has been done to ensure that software is optimised for the DGX-2’s more recent processor generation but can also be accessed from the head node.
-In mormal use, this is completely transparent to the user and is only mentioned in this documentation for completeness.
+In normal use, this should be completely transparent to you and is only mentioned in this documentation for completeness.
 You may however see either of the following paths:

 .. code-block:: console